 Mentorship is a crucial part of professional growth and development.
-However, while it is common practice in some areas of tech—design, management, and executives—to have one or multiple mentors is much less common in software engineering.
+However, while it's common practice in some areas of tech—design, management, and executives—to have one or multiple mentors to be a better Software Engineer is much less common.

 Mentors are often found on social networks and in company mentorship programs, schools, or specialized mentorship communities.
 A mentor can introduce a new student, graduate, or professional to the industry, helping the person reach their personal goals, network in the industry, and develop their skill set.

 Especially in design and business, mentorships are common practice.
 They are known to open doors and teach crucial skills, and mentors usually have trade secrets up their sleeves, but software engineering is different—skills often count more than relationships, “trade secrets” don’t really exist, and the skill sets of a programmer are usually well defined and well documented through numerous resources on the internet.

 Personally, I’ve been running a mentorship community for the past year now, directly targeted at people in tech.
 Contrary to popular belief, roughly 75% of our mentorships are formed in the software engineering category.
 So how can a programmer mentor help you?

 Getting started in software engineering?
 Picking up that new piece of tech everyone is talking about?
 Gaining some new skills crucial for your career?
 There’s probably no better way to finish that resolution than having a source of motivation.

 That might be anything: Possibly you’re taking a class with a big exit exam at the end.
 Maybe your manager has asked you to look into it—you can’t disappoint them!
 But in most cases, there is no motivation, and that’s where a mentor can help.